The Familiar

 The coyote smiled—there was no other way to describe the expression—and smashed her paw down on him.
 The cries stopped abruptly.

 Jeve’s mouth hung open.
-The coyote pushed the little body out of the way, then tapped her paw on the ground.
+The coyote pushed the little body out of the way, then tapped her paw twice.
 The broken man shimmered and abruptly became his normal size again.
 The corpse looked like it had been in a fight with a half-dozen prizefighters and a sack of billiard balls.

 The coyote looked at him and wagged her tail once, then trotted on ten paces, stopped, and looked back over her shoulder at him.